thiagoricieri/AIND-sudoku/README.md

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
 A: I added the diagonal peers to the unitlist array.
+Since the algorithm is already prepared to handle units, by simply adding the new units in the same format makes it effortless to support diagonal sudoku.

 ### Install